What Does Anxiety Stomach Pain Feel Like? 5 Pain Types Explained.

 - Generalized (somatization): This means patients with anxiety-related abdominal pain often feels pain elsewhere (chronic headache, bladder pain, back pain, etc.) due to psychological factor.

-- Dysmotility: Stress and stress hormones increases (or decrease) the motility of the digestive system.
+- Dysmotility: Stress and stress hormones increase (or decrease) the motility of the digestive system.

 - Amplification of pain signals inside the brain.